TasheikaW/Twitter-Sentiment-Analysis/README.md

   ## Tools:
   - Jyputer notebook: used for Data mining, Data cleaning, and Analysis
-  - Tableau: used for creating a report
-  - Powerpoint
+  -
 ## Data Mining
-The API was used to pull the data from Tweets from X (Twitter).
-A YAML file was created to store the credentials.
-To connect to X, the API  was initialized followed by the query.
+The API method was used to pull the data from X (Twitter).
+A YAML file was created to store the X credentials.
+To connect to X, the API and the query was initialized after which is was implemented.
 The query contains the parameters for the tweet that needed to be mined from Twitter.
 Tweets from before and after the attempt were pulled.
 A snippet of the code is below.

 ``` python
 search_args = tw.load_credentials("search_tweets_v2.yaml",